-Based on the student's area of interest, twelve (12) credits of emphasis courses may be selected from courses offered in biblical studies (BS, OT, NT), theological studies (TS), intercultural studies (IS), as well as leadership and formation (LF).
+Based on the student's area of interest, 29 credits of emphasis courses may be selected from courses offered in biblical studies (BS, OT, NT), theological studies (TS), intercultural studies (IS), as well as leadership and formation (LF).
+Credits considered/transferred for prior learning may reduce the number of emphasis credits to be completed.